-We Remember: St. Stephen Harding, Abbot of Citeaux, Co-Founder of the Cistercians (d.
++ We Remember: St. Stephen Harding, Abbot of Citeaux, Co-Founder of the Cistercians (d.
 1134).
 Today's saint was an English monk to whom the Cistercians owe their definite status as a new branch of the Benedictines.
 It was Stephen who received St. Bernard and his thirty companions at Citeaux and two years later sent him to become the abbotfounder of Clairvaux and the principal exponent of the Cistercian ideal.
 St. Stephen was canonized in 1623.
 (B) + In 1944, the death of MAX JOSEF METZGER (1887-1944) priest and martyr.
 After serving as a military chaplain for Germany in WWI, Fr.
 Metzger was filled with a deep revulsion for war and determined to spend the rest of his life devoted to the cause of peace and reconciliation.
 He founded the World Peace League and the World Congress of Christ the King, dedicated to Christian unity and international peace.
 He was an early pioneer in the ecumenical movement, promoting dialogue and cooperation between Catholics and Protestants in a movement called Una Sancta, according to Ellsberg's All Saints.
 When the Nazis came to power, Fr.
 Metzger was regularly arrested by the Gestapo but released for lack of grounds for charging him.
 In June 1943, the Gestapo intercepted secret letters from him begging foreign bishops to help negotiate an end to the war.
 Arrested and convicted of treason and giving comfort to the enemy, he was sentenced to death.
 For almost a year he was incarcerated in a series of Berlin jails, where his fellow prisoners were inspired by his extreme courage and faith.
 On this day, Fr.
 Metzger was told to prepare himself for death.
 He knelt and prayed, "Now, Lord Jesus, I come quickly."
 He calmly walked to the place of execution, where he was beheaded.

-Holy Thursday, April 18, 2019
+Good Friday, April 18, 2025

-We Remember: Today in the Life of the Church we go back more than 1800 years to remember APOLLONIUS THE APOLOGIST, a Roman senator beheaded for refusing to renounce his faith in Christ.
++ We Remember: APOLLONIUS THE APOLOGIST was a Roman senator beheaded for refusing to renounce his faith in Christ.
 Denounced by one of his slaves and reported to the praetorian prefect, he refused to renounce his Christianity.
 His case was remanded to the Senate, where a remarkable dialogue took place between the prefect and senator, in which Apollonius defended his religion.
 Despite his eloquent defense, he was sentenced to death and martyred around the year 185.
-(P)
+(P) "Plures efficimus quoties metimur a vobis, semen est sanguis Christianorum" said Tertullian: "As often as we are mown down by you, the more we grow in numbers; the blood of Christians is the seed."
+(Traditionally, "The blood of the martyrs is the seed of the Church.")

-Good Friday, April 19, 2019
+Holy Saturday, April 19, 2025